|

 You can use the Process component to start processes on your system by calling the

 Start method.
-Before you call Start, you must specify the file name of the
+Before you call Start, you must specify the file name of the process

-qualified path to the target process, or in the case of qualified Windows
+the target process, or in the case of qualified Windows applications such as Notepad,

-applications such as Notepad, simply the process name.
+simply the process name.

 // Start a Program forever